Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Discussion: Origin of Swift J174610

 \subsection{The accretion disk corona scenario}

 Based on {\it XRISM/Xtend} observations, \citet{Yoshimoto+25} proposed that Swift J174610 is an NS-LMXB viewed at a high inclination angle.
 In this scenario, the system hosts a hot, extended ADC \citep{White+82} that scatters and reprocesses a large portion of the immediate X-ray emission from the accretor.
 Several Galactic X-ray binaries have been identified as ADC sources, such as X1822-371 \citep{Iaria+13}, 2S 0921-630 \citep{Yoneyama+23} and 4U 2129+47 \citep{Nowak+02}.
-Swift J174610 shares some similarities with these objects, including its relatively low observed luminosity {\bf ($\sim10^{35}~\rm{erg~s^{-1}}$)} and the presence of prominent iron lines.
+Swift J174610 shares several observational characteristics with these objects, including its relatively low observed luminosity ($\sim10^{35}~\rm{erg~s^{-1}}$) and the presence of prominent iron lines. \citet{Pastor-Marazuela+20} also reported a candidate Type-I burst event from an XMM-Newton observation in 2004, which, if true, might be supportive of an NS-LMXB origin.

-The ADC model requires the putative NS to be in a high/soft state of accretion, with an intrinsic high X-ray luminosity of $L_{\rm X}\sim10^{37}~\rm{erg~s^{-1}}$.
-At such high luminosities/accretion rates, heating from the NS and the inner accretion disk/boundary layer can evaporate the upper layers of the disk, giving rise to an extended, ionized atmosphere that forms the corona.
-However, {\it Chandra} observations of Swift J174610 in the quiescent state show a much lower observed luminosity of $L_{\rm X}\sim10^{32}~\rm{erg~s^{-1}}$, about three orders of magnitude below the observed peak value.
-By simple scaling, this corresponds to an intrinsic luminosity of $\sim 10^{34}~\rm{erg~s^{-1}}$ in the ADC scenario, which is even below the typical low/hard luminosity of LMXBs ($\sim10^{36}~\rm{erg~s^{-1}}$, \citealp{Done+07}).
-With the strongly suppressed accretion rate and irradiation, the ADC is not expected to survive, and thus the model cannot naturally account for the prominent iron lines seen in the quiescent-state spectrum captured by {\it Chandra}.
-Moreover, before Swift J174610, about a dozen transient X-ray sources were discovered by {\it Swift} in the NSC/NSD \citep{Degenaar+12,Degenaar+15}.
-While these transients are generally thought to be LMXBs for their peak luminosities of $10^{35-36}\rm~erg~s^{-1}$, none of them is known to exhibit significant Fe lines in the X-ray spectrum despite sufficient data sensitivity, either during outburst or in quiescence.
-This is in marked contrast with Swift J174610, suggesting that it is not an LMXB, at least not the type of known LMXBs in the GC.
+The ADC interpretation requires that a substantial fraction of the observed X-ray emission, across different luminosity states, be processed by scattering in an extended accretion disk corona.
+Such a corona can only be sustained at relatively high accretion rates, corresponding to a neutron star in a high/soft state with an intrinsic luminosity of ${\rm L_X}\sim10^{37}{\rm~erg~s^{-1}}$.
+At these luminosities, intense irradiation from the neutron star and the inner accretion disk or boundary layer can heat and evaporate the upper layers of the disk, producing an extended, ionized atmosphere that forms the ADC.
+However, {\it Chandra} observations of Swift J174610 in quiescence reveal a much lower observed luminosity of ${\rm L_X}\sim10^{32}{\rm~erg~s^{-1}}$, about three orders of magnitude below the observed peak value.
+Even allowing for heavy obscuration and scattering in the ADC, a simple scaling would imply an intrinsic luminosity of only ${\rm L_X}\sim10^{34}{\rm~erg~s^{-1}}$, which is well below the typical luminosity of even low/hard–state LMXBs (${\rm L_X}\sim10^{36}{\rm~erg~s^{-1}}$; \citealp{Done+07}).
+At such suppressed accretion rates and irradiation levels, an extended ADC is not expected to survive, rendering the ADC interpretation of the quiescent-state spectrum, including the prominent iron lines observed by {\it Chandra}, physically implausible.